mattsteadman/mattsteadman.github.io/_posts/2022-05-21-why-interfaces.md

 permalink: why-interfaces
 description: "Why do we have interfaces?"
 ---
 Most object-oriented languages like C++, Java, and C#, have at least one of two somewhat similar features: interfaces and abstract classes.
 In principle, both allow you to specify the API for an object without providing implementations for some (or all) of the methods.
-Interfaces being basically a pure abstract class, that is, an abstract class where every method is abstract, not just some.
+Interfaces being basically pure abstract classes, that is, abstract classes where every method is abstract, not just some.
 So why would someone use an interface, which offers only a subset of the functionality of an abstract class?

 Abstract classes are a feature of C++, Java and C#, while interfaces are only available in Java and C#.
 Java and C# also happen to be the only two of these three languages to only support single---not multiple---inheritance.
 Interfaces are used in Java and C# to get around the limitations of single inheritance.
 If you want an object to implement multiple APIs, only one of them can come from a base class, the others must be from interfaces.